 The daylong event will consist of multiple breakout sessions, with expert-led discussions on topics including effective communication skills, addressing and overcoming stereotypes, resume building, personal financial planning and other professional leadership skills.
 There will also be an Olivet College alumnae panel and keynote speaker, two-time Olympic silver medalist Danielle Scott-Arruda.

-For more information and to register for Olivet College’s Cultivating Women Leaders event, click here.
+Learn more and register for Olivet College’s Cultivating Women Leaders event.